LAYOUT FACTS

 Major changes began to take place on the layout in late 2024.
 The entire upper level of the bi-level layout was removed and the primary staging yard was completely reconfigured.
 Additional modifications to operations were heavily inspired by Missouri Pacific’s St. Louis Terminal Division operations of the nineteen-seventies.
 The layout is spread between two rooms and was constructed with wide aisles to comfortably accommodate operators and visitors.

 Lenz Digital Command Control was used to power the layout for years, but in late 2024 it was replaced with a TCS (CS-105) Command Station and booster.
 CTI Electronics products and NCE Light-its are used to power signals.
 An Arduino-driven relay module controls power to the staging tracks.
 Block detection is accomplished using NCE BD-20s connected to TowerLCC+Q boards by RR-Circits.
-All systems interface with a PC running the most recent update of Java Model Railroad Interface (JMRI).
+All systems interface with a Windows 10 PC running the most recent update of Java Model Railroad Interface (JMRI).
 Most locomotives are sound-equipped, using a mix of Train Control Systems, Soundtraxx, and LokSound decoders.

 Lighting is provided by daylight-balanced LEDs.